riblair/WPI-Operating-Systems/assigned-project-files/README.txt

 Brief response please!

+6.1 We find the index in the inode table from the inumber and we use the superblock and find the inode block to find the inode and check the valid field
+6.2 The inode has a field called size; we query that.
 ---

 7. To implement `read()`, you will need to locate the inode and copy data from appropriate blocks to the user-specified data buffer.